Storm Tides

 Key relevant UN convention / multilateral treaty

 The worst impacts associated with storm tides occur when a storm surge arrives on top of a high tide.
 Under this scenario, the storm tide can reach inland areas that might otherwise have been unaffected.
 Added to this are pounding waves generated by the powerful winds.
-The area of sea water flooding may extend along the coast for 100 kilometres or more, with water pushing several kilometres inland if the land is low lying.
+The area of sea water flooding may extend along the coast for 100 km or more, with water pushing several km inland if the land is low lying.
 The combined effects of the storm tide and waves can destroy buildings, wash away roads and run ships aground (Australian Government, 2020).

 The example below illustrates water level differences for storm surge, storm tide, and a normal (predicted) high tide in relation to mean sea level.
 Storm tide is the total observed seawater level during a storm, which is the combination of storm surge (the rise in seawater level caused solely by a storm) and normal high tide (NOAA, 2019b).